theworld36/fullStackWebDevelopment/part1/02 CSS & Bootstrap/Activities/02/07-CSSTypography/README.md

   * Add in styles for each class

-## Bonus
+## Bonu$

-* If you finish early, read about [TypePlate - http://typeplate.com/](http://typeplate.com/) and see if you can figure out how to incorporate it into your site.
+* Read about [TypePlate - http://typeplate.com/](http://typeplate.com/) and see if you can figure out how to incorporate it into your site.

 * If you still finish early, spend some time trying to actually make the page look nice.
 Think about what's aesthetically pleasing and push yourself to create it.